SoftwareONE-SAP/meteor-reactable/README.md

 var value = transform(rowData.first_name, rowData);
 ```

-#### 4. classes [String | Array | Function]
+#### 4. tdClasses [String | Array | Function]

-Optionally specify a list of classes to be added to the DOM element for this table cell.
+Optionally specify a list of classes to be added to the table body <td/> for this cell.
 If supplied an Array then it is joined with spaces.
 If supplied a Function, then that function is called with the cell value as the first argument and rest of the row data as the second argument.
 It must return either a String or an Array of Strings.
 For example:

 ```javascript
 var config = {